 However, the stronger guarantees of UC security are gained at the expense of many disadvantages.
 For example, it is possible to construct a protocol under very weak assumptions, such as authenticated channels, which realizes (almost) every functionality in a real-ideal secure way.
 Although this is also possible in the UC framework, much stronger trust assumptions are required, as has been shown in a number of impossibility results.
 Due to their high complexity and low efficiency, many UC-secure protocols are also of more theoretical interest than practical relevance.

-Since UC security can only be achieved with the help of trust assumptions, the ITI has been working for many years on the question of what the weakest possible trust assumptions could look like.
+Since UC security can only be achieved with the help of trust assumptions, we have been working for many years on the question of what the weakest possible trust assumptions could look like.
 This question has been investigated especially in the context of secure hardware.
 An example of this are signature cards that are exchanged between the parties at the beginning of the protocol.
 As long as one party trusts the signature card that it has sent itself, UC-secure multi-party computing can be realized.
 Conversely, the receiving party is protected in any case, even if the signature card is malicious.

 Besides finding the weakest possible trust assumptions, it is of interest to consider notions based on UC security that offer the strongest possible security guarantees but can be realized without UC complete trust assumptions.
 In the "Shielded-Oracles" framework, the first composing protocol for generic secure multi-party computation could be constructed which only requires a constant number of rounds and can be realized black-box under standard assumptions.